Sean-64/Desktop-Configuration/README.md

 [**Kde-Plasma**](https://kde.org/fr/plasma-desktop/) as always been one of the most used desktop environements over the years.

-But there's a reason for this !
+But there's a reason for that !
 It is highly customizable and can make a pretty powerfull ecosystem with Airdrop like functionalities and more.

 So we are first going to install kde-plasma if it's not already done